mapwatch/mapwatch/README.md

 ### Will this give me viruses?

-No. It's a web page; it has far less virus potential than a downloadable program.
+No. There is no executable to download and run; it's just a web page.

 ### It's not updating while I play - I have to re-upload client.txt to see changes.

 The live-updating part only works in Chrome - Firefox and/or IE do *not* work.

-I could create a downloadable client where this feature would be more reliable, if the interest is there.
-I hope it's not necessary.
+I could create a downloadable version where this would be more reliable, if people are interested, but I hope it's not necessary.

 ### The map I just finished isn't included in today's statistics yet.